Have you heard about San Clemente? If not, check out this guide with the best things to do in this beach town located in California’s Orange County.

 - San Mateo Campground (4 miles) – 157 sites, located inland but a short drive to the beach, there is a trail connecting to the beach

 All these campsites fill up fast.
 You have to reserve with time or be on the lookout for sites that free up after cancelations.
 Your best bet to find a space is the San Mateo Campground.

 I have stayed on all these campgrounds and have enjoyed them enormously.
 Now, they have cons but, in my opinion, the pros are more than the cons.
 If you are a camper and an outdoor enthusiast, I am sure you will enjoy them.

 Walk or Bike the San Clemente Beach Trail

-Walking the Beach Trail is one of my favorite things to do in San Clemente!
+Walking the Beach Trail (or San Clemente Coastal Trail) is one of my favorite things to do in San Clemente!
 In my opinion, this is one of the best coastal walks in Southern California.
 You can see the Dana Point Headland, San Mateo Point, and the north shoreline of San Diego County.